royy92/royy92/README.md

 It's Roqia :)

-I'm a Cybersecurity graduate interested in open source and software development.
+I'm a Cybersecurity graduate interested in contributing to open source and topics related to it.

 That's all for now... :)